GenericMappingTools/gmt/doc/rst/source/nearneighbor.rst

 is computed as a weighted mean of the nearest point from each sector inside the search radius.
 The weighting function used is w(r) = 1 / (1 + d ^ 2), where d = 3 \* r / search_radius and r is distance from the node.
-This weight is modulated by the observation points’ weights [if supplied].
+This weight is modulated by the weights of the observation points [if supplied].

 Required Arguments